yuvaly0/FileInstaller/README.md

 ## Installation

-use git clone and run the project using visual studio
+Use git clone and run the project using visual studio

 ```bash
 git clone https://github.com/yuvaly0/FileInstaller.git